 I also love figs. They're in season for such a short time each year, and I always run to get my hands on some.
 And of course, I enjoy dried figs year round!
 The third variety of ice cream Lawrence served us was a maple fig ice cream called "Figgin' Amazin'" (made by following this Food Network recipe).

 Lawrence later told me that he'd wanted to call it "You're Figgin' Amazin'" but didn't want me to make the titles overly sweet, or I might guess that he was about to propose to me!

 Then came the last variety of nice cream, this one with a base of avocado, mint, and pine nuts!
 He used this recipe from Feel Good Foodie as inspo.

 Lawrence named this variety "Say AvocaDO."
 Before I knew it, Lawrence was on his knee, with one of my favorite songs (a Scottish rendition of Rod Stewart's "Rhythm of My Heart") playing.

 He opened a ring box containing the most beautiful rose gold Henri Daussi halo cushion-cut engagement ring.
 Then he asked me to marry him!

 Of course, I immediately said yes!
 Because, you know, I can't wait to marry this man!

 One of the things I love most about Lawrence is his sense of humor.
 He's always making me laugh.
-He knew we might be a bit teary after the proposal, so he whipped out this notecard with reject ice cream titles.
+He knew we might be a bit teary after the romantic marriage proposal, so he whipped out this notecard with reject ice cream titles.
 We did laugh, right after his sweet proposal!

 Then Lawrence made our favorite cocktail, gin and tonic.
 We discovered our love for the drink on a trip to Scotland, and we now make it with Hendrick's gin and Fever Tree Elderflower Tonic Water.